 Have you ever noticed when you’re insufferably cold, it’s all you can think about?

 The body clenches and stutters in freezing temperatures, the mind craves warmth and refuge.
-Every action is shone through this prism.

 Pieces of music often elicit flickers of emotion, gently reviving impulses and thought trains – however, rarely do they conjure fully-fleshed feelings of constant urgency; of survival.